Crafting Fair Pay Scales: A Guide for Modern Workplaces

 Respecting minimum wage requirements is a legal obligation and a foundation for employee well-being.
 A fair wage fosters morale and productivity.

 Salary transparency is key.
 Be clear and open about your pay scale structure, including salary ranges, grade levels, and promotion criteria.
-This builds trust among employees and reduces potential legal risks.
+This will build trust among employees and reduce potential legal risks.

 Avoiding pitfalls also requires vigilance.
 Regularly audit your pay practices to identify and address any unconscious bias that might lead to inequities.
 Additionally, maintain clear and thorough documentation of pay decisions, performance evaluations, and promotions.
 This transparency serves as a safeguard in case of legal challenges.